Software-Development-Centre-GNE/Software-Development-Centre-GNE.github.io/Internship-Training.md

 1. GNDEC Students - Rs.
 2000/-
 1. Candidates/Students other than GNDEC: Rs.
 4000/-

+## Fee for the six weeks training is:

+1. GNDEC Students - Rs.
+3000/-
+1. Candidates/Students other than GNDEC: Rs.
+6000/-

 ## Fee for the Six Months training is:

 1. GNDEC Students - Rs.
 7000/-